 Radial Pressure Wave (RPW) Therapy

-Osteopathy Works is very excited to offer Radial Pressure Wave (RPW) therapy at Suite 13 Marinoto Clinic, Dunedin, and now also at our Invercargill Clinic (YMCA Invercargill, 77 Tay Street).
+Osteopathy Works is very excited to offer Radial Pressure Wave (RPW) therapy at Suite 13 Marinoto Clinic, Dunedin, and now also at our Gore Clinic (Natural Health 200, 57 Main Street, Gore).

 RPW therapy is indicated for conditions that are normally very difficult to treat.
 It is the best last resort if surgery has been suggested.
 It is extremely beneficial in treating conditions such as:

 - Shoulder tendinosis, including calcific tendinitis and rotator cuff tendinosis

 - Tibialis Posterior Tendonitis / dysfunction